xlin6798/catch-the-ball/README.md

 ## License

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Contact

+If you have any questions or inquiries about this project, you can reach out to the project maintainer at [kevinlin11426@gmail.com](mailto:kevinlin11426@gmail.com).